An unfinished statue of the Virgin Mary, buried for eight centuries

 Place Saint-Germain des Prés, 75006 Paris (Map) | Métro: Saint-Germain-des-Prés

 I'm not a religious dude, but I love churches; particularly very old and very European ones.
 Whenever I'm wandering in a part of Paris that's not super familiar to me, I always try to stop in every church I see.
-I'd actually never been in the Abbey of Saint-Germain-des-Prés until recently, just because it's in a neighborhood I don't hit very often, and the times I've walked by there I've just been in a hurry to get somewhere else.
-But the other day when I went out to the Saint-Germain-des-Prés area to take pictures of the plaque outside the hotel where Oscar Wilde died, I decided to stop in the abbey to check the place out, since it's right down the street from Oscar's place.
+I'd actually never been in the Abbey of Saint-Germain-des-Prés for my first several years in Paris, just because it's in a neighborhood I normally didn't hit very often, and the times I'd walked by there I'd just been in a hurry to get somewhere else.
+But one day when I happened to be in the Saint-Germain-des-Prés area to take pictures of the plaque outside the hotel where Oscar Wilde died, I decided to stop in the abbey to check the place out, since it's right down the street from Oscar's place.

 The abbey is gorgeous on the inside, but not too different from the style you'll see in medieval churches all over Paris and the rest of France.
 But one thing that really struck me, enough that I immediately wanted to run home and write an article about it, is this 13th-century statue of the Virgin Mary that's all the way in the back of the church.

 The statue is in pieces and visibly unfinished, and the story behind it is fascinating.
 There's a small sign in French next to the statue explaining its history, which I'll translate here:

 This statue of the virgin with child is reassembled from three pieces of rock discovered in an archeological dig on the Rue de Furstenberg in 1999.

 The sculpture, most likely intended to adorn the entrance to the old Chapelle de la Vierge, was probably left unfinished due to an error in its size, and the stones were reused in the foundation of a wall.